Turk's Head Building: History

-The building is designed in a V-shape, and architectural historian William McKenzie Woodward asserts that the architects of the building "clearly had in mind Daniel Burnham's Flatiron Building" (in New York City).
+The building is designed in a V-shape, and architectural historian William McKenzie Woodward asserts that the architects "clearly had in mind Daniel Burnham's Flatiron Building" in New York City.
 The skyscraper's peculiar name dates back to the early nineteenth century, when shopkeeper Jacob Whitman mounted a ship's figurehead above his store.
-The figurehead, which came from the ship Sultan, depicted the head of an Ottoman warrior.
+The figurehead came from the ship Sultan and depicted the head of an Ottoman warrior.
 Whitman's store was called "At the sign of the Turk's Head".
-The figurehead was lost in a storm, and today a stone replica is found on the building's 3rd floor façade.
+The figurehead was lost in a storm, but today a stone replica is found on the building's third floor façade.

-After buying the building in 1997 for $4.2 million and spending $3 million renovating it, brothers Evan and Lloyd Granoff sold the building in 2008 for $17.55 million to FB Capital Partners.
-The Granoffs had not been actively trying to sell the building — their attorney advisor said they accepted the deal because the sum offered was well over the worth of the building.
+Brothers Evan and Lloyd Granoff bought the building in 1997 for $4.2 million and spent $3 million renovating it; they sold it in 2008 for $17.55 million to FB Capital Partners.
+The Granoffs had not been actively trying to sell the building; their attorney advisor said that they accepted the deal because the sum offered was well over its worth.

-The building was also featured in one of the scenes from the Disney movie Underdog.

 Tenants

 The building is known for the longevity of its tenants.
 It is home to at least two tenants which have operated in the building for over a century.
 The investment firm Brown, Lisle/Cummings Inc., and the law firm Gardner, Sawyer, Gates & Sloan both opened their doors in 1913 and kept offices in the building for a century.
-Gardner, Sawyer, Gates & Sloan is notable as the firm of Ada Lewis Sawyer, Rhode Island's first female lawyer.
-Attorney Timothy Conlon has gained nationwide representation for his work as a divorce lawyer and in litigation involving clergy sexual abuse.